Chat in English (英語で雑談) part 207

 I couldn't stop laughing..
 I felt bad and thought that maybe I should try to make him look good for his girl.
 I found him out and complimented his English and

 apologized for laughing at his misfortune...
 I hope I made my amends..
-This thread is very nice.

 I'm pretty sure you're confusing the "zero copula" form with grammar mistakes.